Christopher Salat: Audio media

-After spending time in the visual arts, Salat shifted focus and joined the Band A>S>H>S or Audible Stellar Hypnotic Situations as the frontman, using samples with turntables to narrate the musical atmospheres.
+After spending time in the visual arts, Salat shifted focus and joined the band A>S>H>S or Audible Stellar Hypnotic Situations as the frontman, using samples with turntables to narrate the musical atmospheres.
 A>S>H>S played the southern part of Texas for many years before producing an album at SugarHill Recording Studios in 2006.
-Upon its release, the "Audible Stellar Hypnotic Situations" debut album had significant impact.
+Upon its release, the band's self-titled debut album, Audible Stellar Hypnotic Situations, had significant impact.

 "I'm the guy who does all the scratching and adds all the vocals," Karl says.
 "The vocals tell a story about the atmosphere we're creating.
 Act Fast is about the atomic bomb.
 As the music changes, there's a man warning you, saying, 'The bomb can explode at any time.'
 When the music changes, it's like the bomb exploding, and the vocal there is, 'You can't see radiation, but can you feel it?'
 We try to say something without saying it."